 Maxwell United Methodist Memorial Scholarship Fund of Hancock County

 Applicants who are graduating seniors or current college students must have been active members of a United Methodist church congregation throughout four years of high school and college.
-Adult applicants must be current residents of Hancock County, Indiana and be active members of a United Methodist congregation.
-See guidebook for a complete list of requirements.
+Adult applicants must be current residents of Hancock County, Indiana, and be active members of a United Methodist congregation.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Robert W. and Vera S. Maxwell Scholarship Endowment Fund

 Vera and Robert were married back in 1950.
 Vera lived in Greenfield, Indiana, her entire life where she graduated from Greenfield High School and also received a business degree from IUPUI.
 She was an executive secretary at Navistar, and a member of Sigma Beta Tau Chapter, Brandywine Yacht Club, Greenfield Country Club, and Hancock Memorial Hospital Guild.